jaimehernan95/data-types-java/README.md

 #### **source**: https://www.hackerrank.com/challenges/30-hello-world/tutorial

-### this file contains  3 examples of data type and one challenge has been solved using Java 7, below you can find the screentshoots from the objective and the result
+> This file contains  3 examples of data type and one challenge has been solved using Java 7, below you can find the screentshoots from the objective and the result

 ## Objective